viamrobotics/docs/docs/appendix/apis/data-client.md

 # updated: ""  # When the content was last entirely checked
 ---

-The data client API allows you to upload and retrieve data to and from the Viam cloud.
+The data client API allows you to upload and retrieve data to and from the Viam Cloud.

 {{% alert title="Support Notice" color="note" %}}